 Because he is worth the best I have to give.

-Find more Insightful Parenting Tips on The Jenny Evolution!
+Find more Insightful Parenting Tips on Mommy Evolution!

 A version of this post originally appeared on Changed for Good Autism.
 You can read more from Heather there.